Beans69584/rpg/CONTRIBUTING.md

 Contributors will be:

 - Listed in CONTRIBUTORS.md
-- Mentioned in release notes for signifcant contributions
+- Mentioned in release notes for significant contributions
 - Thanked in commit messages

 Thanks for your help!
 We look forward to your contributions.